Bubble-o0O/MetBEC/README.md

 # Contact
 E-mail to <guozhendong19@mails.ucas.ac.cn> for any questions (**preferably in Chinese**).
 # References
-- A New Statistical Method for Evaluating Batch Effects Based on Quality Control Samples with the Matching Batch Effect Correction Strategy in Metabolomics. *Submitting*.
+- A New Statistical Method for Evaluating Batch Effects and the Matching Batch Effect Correction Strategy Based on Quality Control Samples in Metabolomics. *Submitting*.
 ## Description
 Batch effects are inevitable in large-scale metabolomics.
 Prior to data analysis, BEC is imperative to prevent from obscuring biological variations.
 Here, we provide six QC-based BEC algorithms and several relevant functions.
 - Intra-BEC methods: